joelouthan/theologic.us/content/posts/study-ruth/ruth1-1-7.md

 Look at the predestination of God:

+#### Judgment

-#### Judges - Judges 19-21 **The people did what was right in their own eyes**; A people without a king (Judges 19:1) and yet they had a King.
+Judges 19-21 **The people did what was right in their own eyes**; A people without a king (Judges 19:1) and yet they had a King.
 God saved but God does turn us over to our own understanding.
 (Romans 1:18-32).
 That is the sovereignty of God.

+#### Famine

-#### Famine - Genesis 41 - The famine that brought the people of God into Egypt to save his people.
+Genesis 41 - The famine that brought the people of God into Egypt to save his people.
 A few generations later, they are in bondage to slavery.
 That is the sovereignty of God.

+#### Alien

-#### Moab (Genesis 19 the children of Lot)
+Genesis 19 - the children of Lot

 Moabites were in worship of the demon Chemosh.
 "Now, wait a second, the people were innocent until proven guilty.
 There religion is just different than our religion?"
 The world wants us to be tolerate of other religions--and to extend, we get to do because all of us have been foolish and led astray and worship idols.